-- 1. Suppose a three-stage rocket is launched.
-The probability for failure during stage one is 1/10.
-At stage two, the probability of failure is 1/5 and at stage three its 1/3/ What is the probability of a successful flight? - 2.
-On a certain street there are three traffic lights.
+- 1. On a certain street there are three traffic lights.
 At any given time, the probability that a light is green is 0.3.
-What is the probability that a person will hot all three lights when they are green? - 3.
-A fair coin is tossed and a six-sided die was thrown, what is the probability that it results in a head and an even number? - 4.
-On a three question True-False test, what is the probability of getting all the answers correct if the student guessed the answers? - 5.
+What is the probability that a person will hit all three lights when they are green? - 2.
+A fair coin is tossed and a six-sided die was thrown, what is the probability that it results in a head and an even number? - 3.
+On a three question True-False test, what is the probability of getting all the answers correct if the student guessed the answers? - 4.
 If A, B, C, D and E are vying to go on a school trip and their names are put in a hat, what is the probability of B and D being picked from the hat?

-Working with tree diagrams can become very cumbersome, particularly by the third or fourth stage of an experiment.
+Working with tree diagrams can become very cumbersome, particularly by the third or fourth stage of an experiment - especially if we cannot modify them.
+But even modifying tree diagrams can be cumbersome.
 Because of this, we will soon discover other ways of determining probabilities using different counting methods.